 The world’s largest sand island, World-Heritage-listed Fraser Island is constantly evolving and full of natural beauty including turquoise- and emerald-coloured lakes, meandering creeks and white-sand beaches.
 Butchulla Aborigines knew Fraser Island as K’gari, or “paradise”, and after 48 hours here you’ll know why.Add to your dream trip

 Best things to see and do on your Australian bucket list

 Australia offers a mouthwatering array of must-do items, with coastal or marine experiences at the top of the list.
 From indulging on islands to getting out of your comfort zone in the sea, here are ten exhilarating ideas dotted along Australia’s coastline to help you get inspired.Add to your dream trip

 Explore Australia's aquatic destinations

-Get to know the iconic destinations and hidden gems at the heart of Australia's aquatic and coastal experiences.
+Get to know some of the iconic destinations and hidden gems at the heart of Australia's aquatic and coastal experiences.